 We are subject to financial market risks, including changes in interest rates, and changes in interest rates may affect both our interest expense on the debt outstanding under our Credit Facilities and our interest income from portfolio investments.
 Our risk management systems and procedures are designed to identify and analyze our risk, to set appropriate policies and limits and to continually monitor these risks.
 Our investment income will be affected by changes in various interest rates, including LIBOR and prime rates, to the extent that any debt investments include floating interest rates.
-See "Risk Factors - Risks Related to our Investments - Changes relating to the LIBOR calculation process, the phase-out of LIBOR and the use of replacement rates for LIBOR may adversely affect the value of our portfolio securities.", "Risk Factors - Risks Related to our Investments." and "Risk Factors - Risks Related to
+See "Risk Factors - Risks Related to our Investments - Changes relating to the LIBOR calculation process, the phase-out of LIBOR and the use of replacement rates for LIBOR may adversely affect the value of our portfolio securities,", "Risk Factors - Risks Related to our Investments - Changes in interest rates may affect our cost of capital, net investment income and value of our investments." and "Risk Factors - Risks Related to